- Help! Slugs and snails in your Makkelijke Moestuin

 What is mildew?

-A little mildew is no problem, your plants can handle it.
+A little mildew is no problem: your plants can handle it.

-How do you identify mildew?
+How do you recognise mildew?

 Powdery mildew vs. downy mildew